zeplar-exe/MacroMat/docfx/articles/WhatIsMacroMat.md

 # What is MacroMat?

-MacroMat is a cross-platform macro and automation library.
+MacroMat is a ~~cross-platform~~ single-platform macro and automation library.
 At heart, it is made to achieve most tasks relating to input.
 For example:

 - Remapping keys